Introducing the Netwealth Wallet Card

-Take the highlighted example of a £500,000 portfolio invested over 10 years and generating a 6% gross return.
-Using a cost-effective, low-fee investment manager like Netwealth vs a traditional wealth manager – one that has a not-uncommon 2.2% all-in cost of investing – could leave you better off by £112,000.
+Take the highlighted example of a £250,000 portfolio invested over 10 years and generating a 6% gross return.
+Using a cost-effective investment manager like Netwealth vs a traditional wealth manager - that charges 2% in all-in fees - could save you £47,000.

-Although of course not all traditional wealth managers have a 2.2% all-in cost of investing (the average is 1.86%, according to research from Numis Securities1) the above illustrates how wary you should be of the fees you pay over time.
+Although not all wealth managers charge you 2% in management fees (the average is 1.86%, according to research from Numis Securitiesi) the above illustrates how wary you should be of the fees you pay over time.
 If you are not sure how much in total you are currently paying, you should ask your wealth manager or IFA for a full breakdown of fees and charges.

-You can download an electronic copy of the wallet card by clicking the image above; alternatively, if you would like a printed card please contact us at email@example.com and we will gladly send you one at no cost.
+You can download an electronic copy of the wallet card by clicking on the image above; alternatively, if you want a high quality printed card sent to your address please contact us at email@example.com and we will gladly send you one at no cost.

 And remember, when investing your capital is at risk.